upsidedownlabs/upsidedownlabs.github.io/software/chords/chords-python/index.rst

 --------------------------------------

 - Connects to an LSL stream to acquire real-time EMG data.
-- Displays the raw EMG signal after applying a high-pass filter (70 Hz cutoff) to remove low-frequency noise.
+- Displays the EMG signal after applying a high-pass filter (70 Hz cutoff) to remove low-frequency noise.

 2. EMG Envelope Extraction:
 ---------------------------

 - Computes the Root Mean Square (RMS) envelope of the filtered EMG signal using a moving window.
-- Visualizes the EMG envelope alongside the filtered EMG signal for easy comparison.
+- Applies convolution with a uniform window and pads the result to align with the original signal length.

 3. Interactive and Responsive GUI:
 ----------------------------------